 You can apply a billing schedule to the entire order or have different billing frequencies for individual line items.

-4. Once you’ve saved the billing schedule, you can click on the ‘schedule’ button under the ‘billing’ tab.
-This provides you a quick overview of all future billing dates and the respective amounts.
+This provides you with a quick overview of all future billing dates and the respective amounts.

 Click on the button ‘next bill’ to view the bill for the next pending scheduled invoice.

 To get a complete view of your NetSuite billing schedule navigate to

 Reports > Forecast > Forecast by Status Summary

 Click on the ‘customize’ button and add the additional fields that you require by selecting from the options available under the ‘forecast’ button.